Master of Arts in

 Child Life

-The Advanced Track 1-Year Master of Arts in Child Life at Eastern Washington University is a fully online graduate program designed for aspiring Certified Child Life Specialists (CCLS) and current CCLSs seeking to deepen their expertise and expand their professional impact.
+The Master of Arts in Child Life at Eastern Washington University is a fully online graduate program designed for aspiring Certified Child Life Specialists (CCLS) and current CCLSs who want to deepen their expertise and expand their professional impact.

-What sets this program apart is its combination of academic excellence, flexibility, and professional relevance, making it ideal for students who are balancing work, life, or relocation while preparing for a career supporting children and families in healthcare and related settings
+What sets EWU’s Child Life master’s program apart is its combination of academic rigor, flexibility, and professional relevance.
+The 100% online format allows students to balance work, family, or relocation while preparing for careers supporting children and families in healthcare and related settings.

-Whether you’re a practicing specialist aiming to advance your skillset or taking your first step toward CCLS certification, EWU’s online MA in Child Life gives you the tools, confidence, and community support to thrive in diverse clinical environments.
+Whether you’re a practicing specialist looking to advance your skill set or taking your next step toward CCLS certification, EWU’s online Child Life master’s program gives you the tools, confidence, and community support to thrive in diverse clinical environments.

 Admission Requirements Curriculum Practicum

-Why Earn a Master's Degree at the Region's Polytechnic?
+Why Earn a Master's in Child Life at EWU?

 Virtual Practicum